 The standard user for the web interface is admin with the password admin.

-We are shipping the
+We ship the

 graylog-ctl tool with the virtual machine appliances to get you started